hashxim/hconMD/Work_MD/Effects of not sleeping.md

 ## What happens in brain when we sleep?
 Scientists found something called the glymphatic system, a clean-up mechanism that removes this buildup and is much more active when we're asleep.
 It works by using **cerebrospinal fluid to flush away toxic by-products that accumulate between cells**. **Lymphatic vessels, which serve as pathways for immune cells, have recently been discovered in the brain, and they may also play a role in clearing out the brain's daily waste products**.
 W

-hile scientists continue exploring the restorative mechanisms behind sleep, we can be sure that slipping into slumber is a necessity if we want to maintain our health and our sanity.
+While scientists continue exploring the restorative mechanisms behind sleep, we can be sure that slipping into slumber is a necessity if we want to maintain our health and our sanity.

+## Sleep data in US
+It's estimated that 30% of adults and 66% of adolescents are regularly sleep-deprived.

 [Note#Footer|Footer]